Research Skills Grades K – 5

 - FairyTales with a Modern Twist.
 Association for Modern Literacy

-- EverFi Crafting Online Identities – Digital Citizenship for Students Being aware of your digital footprint, care with passwords and personal information, care in what you share, being aware that colleges and workplaces will check your (readily-available) digital offerings and warnings about cyberbullying and permanence in the online world.
+- EverFi blog post: Crafting Online Identities – Digital Citizenship for Students Being aware of your digital footprint, care with passwords and personal information, care in what you share, being aware that colleges and workplaces will check your (readily-available) digital offerings and warnings about cyberbullying and permanence in the online world.